cloudnautique/swarmkit-catalog/templates/swarmkit/README.md

 # Notes

 The SwarmKit stack and the underlying swarm are decoupled.
-The following behavior is advantageous:

-1. Users wanting the "native" swarm experience (no automatic recovery in failure situations) can simply delete the stack after all containers become healthy
-2. If the automation has a bug, deleting/recreating the stack won't affect availability (but please file a bug report!)
+Therefore, deleting the stack will leave the Swarm untouched, but failure recovery will become a manual process.